DerekCresswell/GameDesign11/3 Top Down Arcade/2 PlayerInput.md

 ![AddNewTag](Images/AddNewTag.JPG)

-Now double click on your bullet prefab to bring it back into the Inspector.\
+Now double-click on your bullet prefab to bring it back into the Inspector.\
 Click onto the tags as before but now add the "BulletTag".
 Save that and open up the BulletDestroy script.\
 Around `Destroy(gameObject);` put an `if` statement.
 In the `OnTriggerEnter` function you can see that there is a ["Collider2D"](https://docs.unity3d.com/ScriptReference/Collider2D.html) passed in named "collision".\
 That `Collision2D` object has a variable we can access that contains the info of object we collided with called ["gameObject"](https://docs.unity3d.com/ScriptReference/Collision2D-gameObject.html).
 On that we can access the objects tag.\